bitlap/RoaringBitmap/README.md

 ---------------------------------------

-If you want to have your bitmaps lie in memory-mapped files, you can use the org.roaringbitmap.buffer package instead.
+If you want to have your bitmaps lie in memory-mapped files, you can use the org.bitlap.roaringbitmap.buffer package instead.
 It contains two important classes, ImmutableRoaringBitmap and MutableRoaringBitmap.
 MutableRoaringBitmaps are derived from ImmutableRoaringBitmap, so that you can convert (cast) a MutableRoaringBitmap to an ImmutableRoaringBitmap